 When hydrocephalus occurs in adults, CSF levels rise but the amount of pressure is usually normal.
 It still causes the brain to swell and can lead to impaired functioning.
 In adults, this condition usually results from conditions that prevent CSF from flowing.
 However, in some cases, there is no known cause.

 You might be at higher risk if you’ve experienced any of the following:

 Hydrocephalus can cause permanent brain damage, so it’s important that you recognize symptoms of this condition and seek medical attention.
 The condition is more common in children, but it can affect people of any age.

 Early signs of hydrocephalus in infants include:

-- rapid increase in head circumference
+- a rapid increase in head circumference

-- eyes that look down
+- eyes that are fixed downward

-Toddlers and Older Children
+Toddlers and older children